georgeparisis/georgeparisis.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-description: Reader in Computer Science. <br> Director of Research and Knowledge Exchange, School of Engineering and Informatics. <br> Director of <a href="https://packets-lab.github.io/" target="_blank">packets</a> research lab.
+description: Professor of Computer Networks. <br> Director of Research and Knowledge Exchange, School of Engineering and Informatics. <br> <a href="https://packets-lab.github.io/" target="_blank">packets</a> lab lead.

 profile:
   align: right